Frequently Asked Questions about our rescue. If you don’t find the answer here or on our website, we welcome your emails and phone calls!

 I need to give up my pet.
 Will you take it?

-We are only accept pets from “open door” municipal shelters and animal controls from within Illinois.
+We only accept pets from “open door” municipal shelters that have to euthanize for space/time constraints and animal controls from within Illinois.

 We do provide free courtesy listing services for 60 days on our Courtesy List page for pets belonging to private parties, and other shelters or rescues.
 To courtesy list a pet, please email email@example.com with subject line “COURTESY LISTING”, and include the pet’s jpeg photo, bio, and contact information.
 Young at Heart Pet Rescue is not responsible for any pet listed on the courtesy list page.